 And it's more than just cycling.
 In addition to indoor cycling classes, the Peloton Digital app provides classes for indoor and outdoor running, strength training, yoga, boot camps and more.

-3. Try Audio-Only Indoor Cycling Apps
+3. Listen to Audio-Only Apps

 "I cycle every day using apps and my $200 red [indoor cycling] bike," says indoor cycling enthusiast Rebecca Frigole from Naples, Florida.
 "My bike doesn't even have a cadence monitor, but that doesn't matter because these instructors use beat and tempo of their music."